 Many of our clients call asking, “What should I tell the insurance companies?”
 This is actually a very important question because the insurance companies are not on your side.
-You need to be careful because the insurance company will use everything you say against you, if they can.
+You need to be careful because the insurance company will use everything you say against

 Why do I have to be careful?

 While your personal insurance agent may be a childhood friend, they are not the one who will process or approve your claim.
-They are entirely hands off, as this process is left to trained insurance adjusters.
+They are entirely hands-off, as this process is left to trained insurance adjusters.
 And their job is to limit the amount of money that the insurance company will pay out for your claim.
 When they do so, the insurance company is more profitable.

 One of the ways they can limit your claim is by trying to prove that you were to blame for the accident.
 This is a common tactic, even when it seems perfectly obvious that you had nothing to do with it.
 A simple, innocent statement about how fast you were going could end up becoming evidence against you.